 More deaths during periods of substantially lighter traffic

-During the first Covid-19 lockdown, between March and April 2020, traffic was at least 50% less intense than the year before, according to the National Road Traffic Data Portal (NDW).
+During the first Covid-19 lockdown, between March and April 2020, traffic was at least 50% less heavy than the year before, according to the National Road Traffic Data Portal (NDW).
 And yet, traffic deaths were higher.

 During three periods of 2020, in March-April, in June-July and in November 2020, traffic mortality was higher than in 2019 while traffic intensity was substantially lower.